Security & Fraud Education Center

 We need your help – Another common scheme has been a solicitation for an American contact for a foreign company who will be asked to receive checks (or money orders) in the mail.
 You, the American contact, then deposit the checks into your bank account and are asked by the foreign company to wire (or Western Union) the money to their associates who could not receive the money directly.
 Of course, the American contact would be allowed to keep a percentage for your trouble.
 By the time the check you deposited in your account is returned as fraudulent, the wire you sent is long gone and you are out the money.

 Phishing Scam – Phishing emails appear to come from a financial institution or other company with whom the recipient may do business.
 The message attempts to trick the recipient into clicking a link.
 The link may take the user to a site with a malicious code, such as a keystroke logger, that will capture confidential information and then email it secretly to the fraudster.
 In other instances, the link takes the user to a Web site that is an evil clone of the financial institution's or company's Web site, where the user is deceived into believing they are entering information (such as an online banking user name and password, or ATM PIN, for example) in a safe environment when, in fact, it is a site controlled by the criminal.
 It is not uncommon for the email to threaten dire consequences if you do not immediately click the link to respond.
 Don't fall for it!Telephone version of Phishing – You receive a telephone call from someone claiming to be your bank.
 The person says that they need to verify your account information for quality control or to help in fraud prevention.
-First National Bank of Huntsville will NEVER call you or email you and ask for your account number or other personal account information.
+Sidney State Bank will NEVER call you or email you and ask for your account number or other personal account information.
 If you are ever concerned about a call or email you receive, write down the information and call the bank’s main phone number yourself.

 Sidney State Bank wants your accounts to remain secure and keep your personal information private.
 Therefore, we have prepared a list of suggestions to help you feel secure in all of your online transactions.
 Please remember that it is our commitment to you to never ask you for personal information via email.